Fox-sys/History/readme.md

 7) enter info for your database in history/settings.py
 8) python3 manage.py makemigrations && python3 manage.py migrate
 9) python3 manage.py runserver

+# update comment:
+First alpha version of this projects.
+There are still to many bugs to fix

+# Patch Note:
+1) Added page for changing password
+2) Some small fixes for fill_db script